-If it's Fall and you need to treat, but don't want to or can't remove honey supers, the best way to get rid of mites is with oxalic acid.
+If it's Fall and you need to treat, but don't want to remove honey supers, the best way to get rid of mites is with oxalic acid.
 It is organic and you can take the supers off temporarily while you add the vapor and then put the supers back on later.
 It works very well when there is no brood present.

 Here at our farm, our goal is to not HAVE to treat.
 This means, we test our hives' mite levels monthly.
 When a hive has the genetics to deal with mites all on their own, we split these hives.
 The hives that have the worst mite levels are hives we never split.
 This encourages the bees with genetics we like to prosper and the genetics that don't deal with mites well to fade.
 We believe breeding healthy bees is an important part of beekeeping.

 However, when a hive has an infestation, we put a treatment in the hive so they do not suffer.
 It's not the bees' fault that they can't deal with mites nor do we want the hive to become a breeding ground for mites.
 That is my position on treating.
 There are different opinions on this topic and I always encourage students to learn about the variety of ways beekeepers do things and do what works best for them and their bees.

 If you're looking to become a treatment free beekeeper, a good place to start is with our podcast with Michael Bush, author of Beekeeping Naturally, and a treatment free beekeeper.
 A big part of his treatment free beekeeping is not using foundation and purchasing bees from a local, treatment-free beekeeper.
 If you'd like help on how you can go foundationless in your beehive, I explain more about that in our article about beehive frames and foundation.
 For recommendations on where to buy bees locally, check with your local beekeeping association.
 We have a list of beekeeping associations according to state in this blog article.

 More About Pest Management: